top of page

 Farrier and Barefoot Specialist

 Mark has presented at a number of previous Horses Inside Out Conferences, but this year he is doing something quite different.
-Mark will be bringing a variety of lower limb specimens, including some immature examples, to present and discuss as part of the Anatomy Exhibition.
-So please do head there during the breaks to ask questions.
+Mark will be bringing a variety of lower limb specimens, with which to demonstrate and discuss as part of the Anatomy Exhibition.

 Captivated by the function of anatomy Mark is passionate about the whole horse, where everything effects everything and everything connects to everything.